Skip to content

 }(init_accum);

-Conceptually the for loop "evolves" the accumulator as it iterates, and ultimately pops it out as the result of its evaluation.
+Conceptually the for loop "evolves" the accumulator as it iterates, and ultimately evaluates to the last value of that accumulator.

 Examples